randomnetcat/assessor-thesis/README.md

 The strength margins for rejected proposals by each author show how much an author's proposals fail by when they do fail.
-A person who has margins closer to zero (indicating the proposals were closer to passing) will be deemed to be more influential, as it means they were generally closer to getting their failed proposals to pass.
+A person who has margins closer to zero (indicating the proposals were closer to passing) will be deemed to be more influential, as it means they were generally closer to getting their failed proposals to pass, once again indicating (slightly) more ability to build social consensus than those with more negative margins.

 ![Author adopted strength margin box plot](statistics/graphs/author_avg_rejected_strength_margin_box_plot.svg)